 If pursuing aggressive treatment will cause daily pain without a good long-term outcome, all your dog will experience is daily pain.

-Consider it from a dog’s perspective: if you didn’t have the foresight to understand potential benefits of a treatment protocol, would you be willing to endure it if it were scary, invasive, or separated you from your favorite people?
+Consider it from a dog’s perspective: if you didn’t have the foresight to understand the potential benefits of a treatment protocol, would you be willing to endure it if it were scary, invasive, or separated you from your favorite people?

 The right choice is too often not the easy choice when it comes to our beloved pets.